bhaidar/galaxicinemas/README.md

 		- password **password**

 ### Known Issues
-There are quite a few known issues, so I will mention the serious ones.
-- images don't get resized so you should shoot for `280x400` for them to look good
+- images should be `280x400` for them to look good
-- the layout is currently missing some reponsiveness on smaller screens
-- form validation is very rudimentary, and I'm sure it's possible to get 500 errors from the api
+- form validation is very rudimentary
-- deleting movies in the dashboard does not work
+- deleting movies does not work
-- the replace image button doesn't work when editing a movie
-- when you create a movie, an error comes back from the API which breaks the flow. the movie WAS created, you just have to go back to the list to see it